-Yesterday I wrote a post, triggered by our current holiday, on the best credit card to use to pay our hotel bill.
+Yesterday I wrote an article, triggered by our current holiday, on the best credit card to use to pay our hotel bill.

 Today I am writing about a similar dilemma, also triggered in part by the holiday – is my American Express Platinum card worth the £450 fee?